 - 1 ½ teaspoons grated or finely minced garlic, or garlic paste

-- ½ teaspoon biryani masala, finely ground; use 1 teaspoon garam masala if you can't find this
+- ½ teaspoon biryani masala, or 1 teaspoon garam masala | finely ground

 - ½ teaspoon ground cumin